Holly: You know those days when you get the mean reds?

 Holly: Well, when I get it the only thing that does any good is to jump in a cab and go to Tiffany’s.
 Calms me down right away.
 The quietness and the proud look of it; nothing very bad could happen to you there.
 If I could find a real-life place that’d make me feel like Tiffany’s, then – then I’d buy some furniture and give the cat a name!

-Breakfast at Tiffany’s is one of my favorite movies, but not because of Audrey Hepburn’s glamour, handsome George Peppard, the dream of Tiffany diamonds or the rainy, romantic ending.
+Breakfast at Tiffany’s is one of my favorite movies, but not just because of Audrey Hepburn’s glamour, handsome George Peppard, the dream of Tiffany diamonds, or the rainy, romantic ending.

 Above all, Holly is afraid of being let down.